orangecms/firmware-settings-menus/slides.md

 00000070: 0000 0000 0890 1901 0100 0042 0002 0000 ...........B....
 00000080: 0000 0000 0890 2006 2808 3720 0002 0000 ...... .(.7 ....
 ```

+. . .

+Can we create or do we have a parser and a viewer for this?

 ## coreboot `nvramtool`